Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

+Controls whether Teku performs slashing protection checks in a sequential or concurrent manner.
+The default is `true`, meaning slashing protection checks in Teku are performed sequentially.

-By default, slashing protection checks in teku are performed in sequence (where this flag is true).
-This restricts throughput of duties, and under some scenarios it can improve performance to allow more granular in-process locking of slashing protection data.
+Sequential checks restrict the throughput of duties, and under some scenarios, can improve performance to allow more granular in-process locking of slashing protection data.

-If set to false, the local slashing protection process will be able to check if signing is safe for multiple keys concurrently, reducing latencies experienced while performing these checks.
+If set to `false`, the local slashing protection process will be able to check if signing is safe for multiple keys concurrently, reducing latencies experienced while performing these checks.

 ### `validator-keys`